-More specifically, following the Result-Based Management approach and taking into account ethical issues, specificity of contexts and the organizations’ mandate:
+More specifically, following the Result-Based Management approach and taking into account ethical concerns, specificities of contexts and organisations' mandate, you will be able to:

-- manage people according to the key principles of leadership for diversity, inclusion and duty of care
+- Manage people according to the key principles of leadership for diversity, inclusion and duty of care

-- design and implement inclusive and coordinated humanitarian projects
+- Design and implement inclusive and coordinated humanitarian projects

 - Analyse humanitarian contexts